Virginia-iGEM/igem-wikibrick/README.md

 A user-friendly tool that makes developing wikis and webpages for the iGEM wiki behave as much like normal web development as possible.
 Automates building, image, HTML, CSS, Javascript and Package uploads.

 **Warning: igem-wikibrick is still under fairly active development.
 The package is working as intended _for us,_ but has not been thoroughly tested for bugs and corner cases.
 If you encounter an error, problem or issue, please report it via our [issue tracker](https://github.com/Virginia-iGEM/igem-wikibrick/issues).
 If you would like to contribute, feel free to fork, modify and submit a pull request.
-If you are on an iGEM team, this can count towards your collaboration requirements.
+If you are on an iGEM team, this can count either of these things towards your collaboration requirements.
 Contact us at virginia.igem@gmail.com for more information.**

 ## 1 Table of Contents